Sid & Fay

 Glenn And The Inspection Sticker

 I went down on W. 6th street just east of Lamar to buy a new pickup at McMorris Ford.
 I picked out a 1972 Ford 3/4 ton.
-We had gotten rained out on the job that afternoon so Glenn Lewis had ridden along with me.
+We had gotten rained out on the job that afternoon so Glenn Lewis had rode along with me.
 Big Jimmy Palmer had been along too, so he took my old truck and left.
 After making the deal on the truck we both were just milling around waiting for them to finish servicing it, so I could drive it home.
 It was late in the day and most everyone had left, both on the … Continue reading Glenn And The Inspection Sticker

 Glenn And The Little Boy Eatin Bananas, and More.